LLNL/UnifyFS/docs/run.rst

 .. _unifyfs_utility_label:

-``unifyfs`` provides command-line options to choose the client mountpoint, adjust the consistency model, and control stage-in and stage-out of files.
+``unifyfs`` provides command-line options to select the shared file system path, choose the client mountpoint, and control stage-in and stage-out of files.
 The full usage for ``unifyfs`` is as follows:

 .. code-block:: Bash